Tutankhamun’s Documentary ‘The Last Exhibition’ To Be Narrated By Iggy Pop - News Break

 Tutankhamun’s Documentary ‘The Last Exhibition’ To Be Narrated By Iggy Pop

 WASHINGTON — American musician and songwriter Iggy Pop will do the voiceover for a new documentary on the ancient Egyptian child king Tutankhamun.
-As per the reports, the documentary titled “Tutankhamun: The Last Exhibition” will simultaneously chart the history of the tomb’s discovery in 1922 and prepare the record-breaking touring Tutankhamun exhibition, which launched in Los Angeles in 2019.thewestsidegazette.com
+As per the reports, the documentary titled “Tutankhamun: The Last Exhibition” will simultaneously chart the history of the tomb’s discovery in 1922 and prepare the record-breaking touring Tutankhamun exhibition, which launched in Los Angeles in 2019.
+The film was produced […]www.thefloridastar.com

 Comments / 0